-Now, the main reason that you choose an inflatable kayak is that you expect to carry it around.
+Now, the main reason that you choose the best inflatable kayak is that you expect to carry it around.

 This is why you should take a good look at just how much each kayak weighs.
-This is especially important if you need to hike with this folded up kayak to get to the body of water.
+This is especially important if you have to hike with this folded up kayak to get to the body of water.
 Now all of these kayaks do come with their own carry bags – some are better than others.
-What you need to consider is just how easy it is to fold up the vessel and put it away.
+What you must consider is just how easy it is to fold up the vessel and put it away.

-These are the things that you need to focus on when shopping for an inflatable kayak.
+These are the things that you should focus on when shopping for good inflatable kayak.
 You should be more than happy with any of the items on the list.
 However, if you are looking to get one by yourself, refer to the guide here so that you won’t make a mistake.